aws-samples/gitlab-for-eks/content/030_gitlab_cd_via_agent/section_overview.md

 ### Section 3: GitLab CD and Auto DevOps via The Gitlab Agent for Kubernetes

-**Dependencies:** Section can be skipped if not relevant to participant use cases (no subseqent labs depend on this one)<br />**Outcome:** Participants understand that traditional CI/CD Push operations (including Auto DevOps) are still supported with the GitLab Kubernetes Agent Cluster integration method.
+**Dependencies:** Section can be skipped if not relevant to participant use cases (no subsequent labs depend on this one)<br />**Outcome:** Participants understand that traditional CI/CD Push operations (including Auto DevOps) are still supported with the Gitlab Agent for Kubernetes Cluster integration method.

 ### Visual Overview of The Deployment Process